erikunevik/datamodeling_erik_unevik_de24/exercises/2/exercise2.md

 a) Is this normalized to 3NF?

+Yes it is since it first fufills 1NF, 2NF where all data i dependent on the prmary key and for 3nf since I cant find any transitional dependencies for the non key attributes.

-b) Lets zoom in to the inventory, explain how it works for tracking films in each stores.
+b) Lets zoom in to the inventory, explain how it works for tracking films in each store.

+Through film table (FK) that contains all relevant info for each film, through connection to store (FK) where each customer makes a rental, ental  table in turn has inventory_id as FK.

+Chatgpt:

+Here’s how a rental transaction is tracked through the database:

+A store stocks movies → inventory table has film_id and store_id.
+A customer rents a movie → rental table records the inventory_id, linking the rental to a specific movie copy.
+The movie is returned → The return_date field in the rental table is updated.
+Payment is recorded → payment table records the rental transaction, linking it to rental_id.

 c) Do we have a way to know if a film is rented out or not?

+Yes by linking rental_id with rental_date and return_date, if there are a null value in return_date then the film is rented out.

 ## 2. Revisiting the doctor example